Journey Mapping for Busy People

 Which journey mapping tool should I use?

-The final question we need to answer before we start mapping is: Which tool should we use?
+The other question we need to answer before we start mapping is: Which tool should we use?

 This question is critical because if we pick the wrong tool, we'll never be able to create a journey map in 30 minutes.